 The scalp contains sebum, which helps to moisturise your hair and scalp, but the amount your body produces can fluctuate depending on a number of factors, from cold weather to stress to diet.
 If you’re scratching your head wondering how to get rid of dry scalp, we’re here to help.

 Home Remedies for Dry Scalp

 First of all, you don’t need to spend a fortune to get rid of dry scalp – there’s plenty of home remedies out there to help restore the moisture back to your head.
-Tea tree oil contains natural anti-fungal properties, which kills the bacteria that causes those pesky flakes.
+Tea tree oil contains natural anti-fungal properties, which kill the bacteria that causes those pesky flakes.

 Next time you’re at the supermarket, pick up some lemon juice and honey to help you tackle your dry scalp.
-Lemon has both antiseptic and moisturising agents that make it a perfect home remedy for dry scalp, while removing excessive dead skin cells at the same time.
+Lemon has both antiseptic and moisturising agents that make it a perfect home remedy for dry scalp, whilst removing excessive dead skin cells at the same time.

-Another home remedy for dry scalp is the dependable hot oil massage.
-Get yourself some hot oil treatment, heat it up in the microwave and leave for a few moments to cool, before applying it directly to your scalp.
+Another home remedy for dry scalp is a hot oil massage.
+Get yourself some essential oil, heat it up in the microwave, and leave for a few moments to cool before applying it directly to your scalp.
 The hot oil acts as a barrier to stop your locks from losing moisture.
 Massage into your hair and scalp, and leave it for a maximum of 30 minutes, before rinsing it off in the shower followed by shampoo and conditioner.

-Dry Scalp Shampoo
+4. Dry Scalp Shampoo

 If you’d prefer more a conventional dry scalp treatment, there are a wealth of dry scalp shampoos out there to help restore much-needed moisture to your hair.
 You may have to experiment a little to find the perfect shampoo that works for you, but it’s always good to start with moisturising shampoos specifically designed to treat dryness, like Osmo’s Deep Moisturising Shampoo.

 As there can be many causes of dry scalp, altering your diet can be one of the best ways to prevent it.
-Ensuring you have a good supply of fatty acids in your diet can help prevent dry scalp, as you are most likely lacking omega3.
+Ensuring that you have a good supply of fatty acids in your diet can help prevent dry scalp, as you may be lacking omega-3.
 This includes yummy foods like fish (think salmon, mackerel and tuna) and vegetable sources, such as flaxseeds, pumpkins seeds and walnuts, which you should incorporate into your diet more regularly.

 Finally, it may seem obvious, but to get more moisture into your body you have to drink more water!
 Keeping yourself hydrated is not only good for your health and wellbeing, it reflects in your skin.
 Drinking more water than usual will help to balance out any dry scalp issues you’re having and is undoubtedly the most cost-effective dry scalp treatment out there.